-Several state-listed species also occur within the geographical range, however based on the disturbed nature of the project area, no habitat is present for these species.
+Several state-listed species also occur within the geographical range, however based on the previously disturbed nature of the project area, no habitat is present for these species

 The work would occur within existing ROW where the footprint of the proposed work has already been disturbed and is maintained.
 Because these areas are within ROW that has been previously impacted (pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
-All water resources would be directional drilled and therefore there would be no work occurring within water resources.
-Therefore, in accordance with Section 7 of the Endangered Species Act (ESA) PHMSA's assessment is that the project would have no effect to the gray bat, Indiana bat, Northern long-eared bat, slender chub, spotfin chub, yellowfin madtom, Alabama lampmussel, fanshell, pink mucket, purple bean, rough pigtoe, spectaclecase, Anthony's riversnail, Virginia spiraea, or white fringeless orchid.
-Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the tricolored bat, cumberland moccasinshell,
+Therefore, in accordance with Section 7 of the Endangered Species Act (ESA), PHMSA's assessment is that the project would have no effect to the peppered chub, piping plover, rufa red knot.
+Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the Alligator snapping turtle or monarch butterfly.

-Tennessee clubshell, monarch butterfly, or Tennessee pigtoe.
 PHMSA's assessment is that the project would have no adverse impacts to state-listed species and would not cause more than minor adverse impacts to other biological resources in the project area.